-- the group has control over the asset; - it is probable that future economic benefits associated with the asset will flow to the entity;
+· the group has control over the asset;

-· the cost of the item can be measured
+- it is probable that future economic benefits associated with the asset will flow to the entity; - the cost of the item can be measured reliably.

-Property, plant and equipment are as the amount of cash or cash equivalents paid or the fair value of the consideration given to acquire an asset at the time of its acquisition or construction.
+Property, plant and equipment are recognized initially at cost.
+Cost is defined as the amount of cash or cash equivalents paid or the fair value of the consideration given to acquire an asset at the time of its acquisition or construction.